loginom/loginom-help-en-omegat/data/processors/transformation/substitution/exact-match.md

 ## Use of the Allowable Interval

-При поиске среди [Вещественных](./../../../data/datatype.md) и [Целых](./../../../data/datatype.md) данных возможно указание допустимого интервала поиска. За его настройку отвечает параметр *Точность*. Интервалы рассчитываются следующим образом: `от <Значение поля замена>-<Точность> до <Значение поля замена>+<Точность>`, включая границы интервала.
+It is possible to specify the allowable search interval when searching among [Real](./../../../data/datatype.md) and [Integer](./../../../data/datatype.md) data. *Precision* parameter is required for its configuration.
+Intervals are calculated as follows: `from <Replace field value>-<Precision> to <Replace field value>+<Precision>`, including the interval bounds.
 If several matches are found taking into account the interval, the closest match to the source one will be used.

 %spoiler%**Example**%spoiler%

-Возьмём набор данных из предыдущего примера.
+Let's take the data set from the previous example.

 | Shop code | Shop name | Number of buyers |
 |:-:|:-:|:-:|